Falah-Jabar-Rahim/CellQuant-Net/README.md

 Contact the corresponding author to request access to the pre-trained models

+run the CellQuant-Net that iterate the WSI images in the input folder and genertae the output i te out put folder

 # Output Structure
+Place the WSIs in the input folder.
+Download the pretrained model weights for WSI-QA and CP-Net, then place the CP-Net weights in CP-Net/weights/ and the WSI-QA weights in WSI_QA/pretrained_ckpt/.
 After running CellQuant-Net, all results are saved in the output directory:

 ### Quality Assessment (QA)
 ```text